The official flu season runs late September to mid May.

 The possible flu activity levels and their definitions are:

-No Activity: No laboratory-confirmed cases of influenza and no reported increase in the number of cases of ILI.
+- No Activity: No laboratory-confirmed cases of influenza and no reported increase in the number of cases of influenza-like illness (ILI).

-Click here to view the Influenza Sentinel Surveillance Sites fact sheet.
+View the Influenza Sentinel Surveillance Site fact sheet.